Presented by Association of Architecture Organizations

 The 2018 Conference invites you to Seattle to explore key issues of social equity in the built environment.
 What does today’s society require of its architects, and what is the role of design organizations in creating housing and public spaces that are more equitable, ethical, and socially just?

-Seattle itself is at the center of a growing crisis along the West Coast, where a booming economy coupled with decades of under-building have led to an historic shortage of affordable housing.
+Seattle itself is facing challenges similar to that of cities across the West Coast, where a booming economy coupled with decades of under-building have led to an historic shortage of affordable housing.
 We convene at a moment when many AAO members are addressing similar issues in their own programming, and we’ll look to Seattle’s challenges and successes as a jumping off point for our discussions.

 Conference programming will take place at the Seattle Center for Architecture & Design, the Rem Koolhaas-designed Seattle Public Library, and other walkable and noteworthy destinations in downtown Seattle.